 Select your wanted satellite orbit position and name in the box above.
 The database satellite names may not be up to date, but the orbit positions will work fine.
 I made the most recent update of the list of satellites on 26 April 2020.

+Put your mouse arrow at your site location and double click or just drag the map.
 The map display will move so that the selected point is in the centre.
 The latitude and longitude of the centre of the map is then shown below the map, together with your satellite dish pointing azimuth, elevation and skew angles.
-To refine the accuracy, click on the plus + sign in the six navigation boxes at the upper left side of the map.
+To refine the accuracy, click on the plus + sign at the left side of the map.
 The scale will change so that you can home in accurately on your location.
 Repeat.
 Choose the Satellite or Hybrid map version to see the satellite photo image of the ground !

 In northern Canada the use of magnetic compass bearing is unreliable and a true bearing will be shown.
 This occurs north of the 60 deg latitude line.
 To determine a true bearing reference find north with the pole star or use a hand held GPS.
 Walk in a straight line holding the GPS and it will tell you the true bearing of that direction of walking.